0fprod/0fprod/README.md

 # Hello!
 I'm Fran

 ## 💫 About Me:
 I graduated as a software engineer in 2017 and I’ve not stopped learning since then, my interests are football, blockchain, and of course frontend development.
-I’m looking forward to making the jump to Web3 developer!<br><br>🔭 I’m currently working at LeanMind<br>🌱 I’m currently learning blockchain & web3 development<br>👯 I’m looking to collaborate on open-source projects related with web3
+Big fan of web3!<br><br>🔭 I’m currently working at LeanMind<br>🌱 I’m currently learning blockchain & web3 development<br>👯 I’m looking to collaborate on open-source projects related with web3

 ## 🌐 Socials: